Uncovering Cross-Objective Interference in Multi-Objective Alignment: Introduction

 To address this gap, we develop a theoretical framework analyzing multi-objective alignment through first-order improvement conditions.
 Beginning with the classic policy gradient algorithm \citep{NIPS1999_464d828b, hu2025reinforcestabilizingcriticfreepolicy}, we derive a reward-level local covariance law that precisely characterizes when an objective improves under scalarized alignment: \textit{when its true reward exhibits positive covariance with the scalarized score}.
 This explains why cross-objective interference happens: objectives that are easy to optimize can dominate the training, inducing negative covariance for harder objectives and causing them to degrade even as the overall scalarized return increases.

 We then extend this analysis to clipped surrogate objectives used in modern RFT, such as GRPO \citep{shao2024deepseekmathpushinglimitsmathematical}, demonstrating that under mild conditions, the first-order covariance law remains valid despite clipping.
 This theoretical analysis directly motivates our method, Covariance Targeted Weight Adaptation (\method), which monitors covariance between each objective's true reward and the scalarization-induced (clipped) advantage weight, and adjusts weights to maintain positive covariance for all objectives.
+Through extensive experiments, we show that \method{} more effectively mitigates cross-objective interference and achieves stronger Pareto optimality compared to existing baselines.

 While local covariance analysis provides conditions for objective improvement, it cannot explain why some models consistently exhibit cross-objective interference while others can optimize all objectives under identical training procedures (e.g., Qwen3-1.7B-Base in \Cref{fig:reinforce-qwen3-base}).
 To address this fundamental problem, we study the global geometry of scalarized RFT using the Polyak--\L{}ojasiewicz (PL) inequality, which accommodates non-convex objectives.
-We derive sufficient conditions under which the scalarized RFT objective satisfies a $\mu$-PL inequality, yielding a concrete, model-aware mechanism for when cross-objective interference arises: (i) the policy assigns insufficient probability mass to the optimal trajectory, (ii) the scalarization yields weak reward margins between optimal and suboptimal trajectories, or (iii) token-level gradient contributions cancel due to the ill-conditioned Jacobian mapping parameters to logits.
-Together, these perspectives explain why cross-objective interference is both algorithmic (covariance misalignment) and architectural (unfavorable geometry), providing actionable insights for robust multi-objective alignment for LLMs.
+We derive sufficient conditions under which the scalarized RFT objective satisfies a $\mu$-PL inequality, yielding a concrete, model-dependent mechanism for when cross-objective interference arises: (i) the policy assigns insufficient probability mass to the optimal trajectory, (ii) the scalarization yields weak reward margins between optimal and suboptimal trajectories, or (iii) token-level gradient contributions cancel due to an ill-conditioned Jacobian.
+Together, these analyses reveal that cross-objective interference is both algorithmic (covariance misalignment) and architectural (unfavorable geometry), providing actionable insights for robust multi-objective LLM alignment.
 In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item \textbf{Systematic empirical study:} We provide the first systematic evaluation of classic MOO and MTL scalarization algorithms for LLM alignment, revealing a common cross-objective interference issue that varies across different models in multi-objective alignment.

 \item \textbf{Local improvement theory and method:} We derive a reward-level local covariance law characterizing first-order conditions for objective improvement (\S\ref{subsec:reinforce-kl-cov}), extend it to clipped surrogate objectives (\S\ref{subsec:grpo-clipping}), and propose \method{} to mitigate cross-objective interference (\S\ref{sec:ctwa}).